 Loss of Tax Exemption and Automatic Revocation (Losing Your Tax Exemption for Failure to File Annual Returns for Three Years) ……And what to do next!
 Loss of Tax Exemption and Automatic Revocation (Losing Your Tax Exemption for Failure to File Ann… Read More

 You have just been elected to the board of an amateur sports club.
 What should you do to ensure that the organization is in good shape?
 First, don’t just assume that everything must have been set up correctly when the organization was originally fo… Read More

-Many nonprofit organizations feel that once they receive that all-important tax-exemption letter from the IRS, they are worry free, mistaking “tax-exempt” for “regulation exempt”.
-Not so.
-In fact, there is more and more scrutiny of the tax-ex… Read More
+Many nonprofit organizations feel that once they receive that all-important tax-exemption letter from the IRS, they are worry free.
+Not true.
+Most nonprofits know that they must file annual reports to the State and to the IRS.
+Sometimes, older organi… Read More

 Fundraising is an essential task for nonprofits, big or small, and the ability to raise funds that are tax-exempt is a major motivation for becoming a nonprofit in the first place.
 Most nonprofits know that they need to register for charitable solici… Read More